 strawberry sorbet in a bowl

 Learn how to make Vitamix Sorbet using frozen fruit.
-You only need a few ingredients to make a delicious frozen dessert that is vegan and dairy-free with no added sugar.
+You only need a two ingredients to make a delicious frozen dessert that is vegan and dairy-free with no added sugar.

 • Total Time: 10 minutes